geerlingguy/ansible-role-gitlab/README.md

     gitlab_smtp_ca_path: "/etc/ssl/certs"
     gitlab_smtp_ca_file: "/etc/ssl/certs/ca-certificates.crt"

-Gitlab SMTP configuration; of `gitlab_smtp_enable` is `true`, the rest of the configuration will tell GitLab how to send mails using an smtp server.
+Gitlab SMTP configuration; of `gitlab_smtp_enable` is `"true"`, the rest of the configuration will tell GitLab how to send mails using an smtp server.

     gitlab_nginx_listen_port: 8080